P2333/Papers-of-Robust-ML/README.md

 <a id='Theoretical'></a>
 ## Theoretical Analysis
+* [Adversarial Examples Are Not Bugs, They Are Features](https://arxiv.org/pdf/1905.02175.pdf) <br/> They claim that adversarial examples can be directly attributed to the presence of non-robust features, which are highly predictive but locally quite sensitive.

 * [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf) <br/> Some analyses on how to correctly evaluate the robustness of adversarial defenses.

 * [Robustness of Classifiers:from Adversarial to Random Noise](http://papers.nips.cc/paper/6331-robustness-of-classifiers-from-adversarial-to-random-noise.pdf) (NeurIPS 2016)